 The English spent a long time collecting heads and plundering, they spared few.
 In April Russell again went hunting for Feagh who once again escaped.
-His wife Rose however was captured and sentenced to be burned to death.
+His wife Rose, however, was captured and sentenced to be burned to death.
 The sentence was not carried out.

 Feagh was once again forced to seek terms which he was granted for renewable 3 monthly terms.
-He stayed quite until September 1596 then his son successfully attacked a munitions transport and was able to over-run the English garrison that had been placed in Ballinacor.
+He stayed quiet until September 1596 then his son successfully attacked a munitions transport and was able to over-run the English garrison that had been placed in Ballinacor.

 Execution of Feagh MacHugh O’Byrne

 Lord Deputy Russell was to spend the next year unsuccessfully scouring the country for Feagh.
 However O’ Byrne’s luck was to run out.
-A traitor in his camp give information to Russell that Feagh would be in Ballinacorr on 8th May 1597.
+A traitor in his camp gave information to Russell that Feagh would be in Ballinacorr on 8th May 1597.
 The Lord Deputy was able to surprise him and captured him in a cave.
 There he was hacked to death and decapitated with his own sword.

 The head of Feagh MacHugh O’Bryne was put on a spike at Dublin Castle then later sent to London to Queen Elizabeth.
 Angry that it would be even sent to England, she disdained to accept the head of such a base “Robin Hood”.

 - Blood and Soil.
 A World History Of Genocide and Extermination from Sparta to Darfur by Ben Kiernan.
 Kingsley Trust Association, Publication Fund.
 Yale College.
 2007.
 ISBN 978-0-300-14425-3.